|Pilot Captain Marion R. McCown, Jr., O-009610 (MIA / KIA) Charleston, SC

-Assigned to the United States Marine Corps (USMC) to squadron VMF-321.
+Assigned to the United States Marine Corps (USMC) to Marine Fighting Squadron 321 "Hell’s Angels" (VMF-321).
 No known nose art, nickname or squadron number.

 This Corsair crashed near Mount Varzin south of Rabaul on a stream bank near Viveren village.
 The crash site was first discovered in 1983.
 The engine, tail cone and pieces of the wing remain.
 The remains of the pilot were present at the wreck.
 A portion of the wreckage with the Bureau Number was recovered by Brian Bennett during the early 1980s and is displayed today at the Kokopo Museum.